ha/fraggle/README.md

 *Resend*

   Fraggle will resend most pending requests to a new connection.
-This means you will not miss events; Even events that happend while you were reconnecting!
+This means you will not miss events; Even events that happened while you were reconnecting!
   All read commands will pick up where they left off.
 This is valuable to understand because it means you don't need to code for failure on reads;
   Fraggle gracefully handles it for you.